raymonddoan/Vue-3-Firebase-Course/docs/self-notes.md

   - Downsides are a performance hit and you might want to pass the styling into the html file but cannot because it is scoped.
 - Make it the styling more specific (ie. `.modal h1`)

+### Props

+Prop drilling - passing props from parent component to the child component.
+Good so that we can define the data in one place.